Ricardosc97/T-PIE/README.md

 ## Train and Test

-As mentioned before, to run this model is required PIE and SF-GRU repos.
+As mentioned before, to run this model is required PIE and SF-GRU repos; The train script is provided ```train.py```.
 A sample for generating dataset is provided below

 ```
 from fv import FeatureVectors